 With a 60 Hz refresh rate and a 5ms response time, this is fine for some light gaming but probably better suited to graphics and programming.
 The built-in speakers are also a nice extra, and HDMI and VGA connections are available.
 This is the ideal ‘work’ monitor, so if you’re a study-geek and are quite dedicated to your classes, it’s worth the investment.

 As we’ve already established, portable monitors are all the rage nowadays.
-This one is priced above $200, so if you’re interested in a slightly more premium option, this is a good one to go for.
-Of course, it’s a monitor for college students that can be easily picked and taken anywhere, whether it’s to the library, to a lecture, to a part-time gig, or a friend’s for a movie night.
+This Lepow portable monitor is priced above $200, so if you’re interested in a slightly more premium option, this is a good one to go for.
+Of course, it’s a monitor for college students that can be easily picked and taken anywhere, whether it’s to the library, to a lecture, to a part-time gig, or you can even use this monitor for watching movies.

 A 15.6” screen is roomy enough to revise your notes and is perfect for watching a film or playing some games when you’re taking a break between classes.
 The FHD IPS screen gives you some brilliant color as well, so even though the screen is a bit smaller, you won’t be disappointed by the quality.
 You can also auto-rotate the monitor, so if you prefer reading or viewing in portrait mode, that’s always an option!